Predicting Phenotypes from Brain Connection Structure: Introduction

 Advances in non-invasive brain imaging technologies have made available brain connectivity data at increasingly greater accuracies and spatial resolution.
 These advances have shifted the focus of neuroscience research away from specialized brain regions having independent effects on cognitive functions \citep{Fuster_2000} towards brain connectivity networks (or \textit{connectomes}) in which cognitive processes operate as interconnected circuits \citep{Bressler_Menon_2010}. \cite{stirling_elliott_2008}, \cite{Craddock_etal_2013} and \cite{Wang_etal_2014} provide an overview of relevant technological developments, such as diffusion tensor imaging (DTI), structural magnetic resonance imaging (sMRI) and magnetization-prepared gradient-echo (MP-RAGE).

-This paper is motivated by investigations seeking to discover the relationship between brain connectivity structure and a subject-specific response, such as a quantitative creative reasoning score, the presence or absence of a neuropsychiatric disease, or type of ability.
+This paper is motivated by investigations that seek to discover the relationship between brain connectivity structure and a subject-specific response, such as a quantitative creative reasoning score, the presence or absence of a neuropsychiatric disease, or type of ability.
 For individuals $i=1,\ldots,n$, the data consist of the categorical or quantitative response $y_i$ and the undirected connectivity network among $V$ brain regions, represented by a binary $V \times V$ symmetric adjacency matrix, $\boldsymbol{A}_i=((a_{ij_1j_2}))$.
-For $j_1, j_2=1,\ldots,V$, binary element $a_{ij_1j_2}$ is equal to 1 if and only if at least one white matter fiber connects brain regions $j_1$ and $j_2$ in subject $i$.
+For $j_1, j_2=1,\ldots,V$, binary element $a_{ij_1j_2}$ equals 1 if and only if at least one white matter fiber connects brain regions $j_1$ and $j_2$ in subject $i$.
 In some investigations, a vector of subject-specific covariates $\boldsymbol{r}_i$ is also available.

-In this paper, we focus on dataset MRN-114 available at {\tt \allowbreak http://openconnecto.me/ data/public/MR/}.
-The responses $y_1,\ldots,y_n$ of $n=114$ individuals are creative reasoning scores, measured using the composite creativity index (CCI) \citep{Jung_etal_2010}.
+We focus on the MRN-114 dataset available at {\tt \allowbreak http://openconnecto.me/data/ public/MR/}.
+The responses $y_1,\ldots,y_n$ of $n=114$ individuals are creative reasoning scores measured using the composite creativity index (CCI) \citep{Jung_etal_2010}.
 The brain region adjacency information for these individuals, available from structural MP-RAGE and DTI brain scans \citep{Roncal_etal_2013}, consists of $V = 70$ network nodes corresponding to brain regions by the Desikan atlas \citep{Desikan_etal_2006} and equally divided between the left and right hemisphere.

-The goal is to identify clusters of brain connections operating in tandem, identify a sparse set of connections capable of explaining individual variations in CCI, and make reliable predictions of CCI for out-of-the-bag individuals for whom only brain architecture information is available.
-These are challenging tasks, especially because the $70(70-1)/2=$ $2,415$ number of brain region pairs overwhelms the number of~individuals, making this a ``small $n$, large $p$'' statistical problem.
+The goal is to identify clusters of brain connections operating in tandem, identify a sparse set of connections capable of explaining individual variations in CCI, and make reliable CCI predictions for out-of-the-bag individuals for whom only brain architecture information is available.
+These are challenging tasks, especially because the $70(70-1)/2=$ $2,415$ brain region pairs overwhelm the number of~individuals, making it a ``small $n$, large $p$'' statistical problem.

 \paragraph{Existing methods for categorical responses in brain connectivity problems.}